Battle of Inyezane: Battle

-Shortly after 08:00 a small number of Zulus appeared near the knoll on the ridge and a company of the Natal Native Contingent (NNC), under Lieutenant Hart, were sent up the spur after them.
+Shortly after 08:00 a small number of Zulus appeared near the knoll on the ridge and a company of the Natal Native Contingent (NNC), under Lieutenant Fitzroy Hart, were sent up the spur after them.
 While this company gave chase a mass of Zulus appeared over the crest of the ridge and began pouring downwards.
 These men were the left horn of a 6,000 strong impi which was preparing to attack the British camp, and it had been provoked by the advance of Lieutenant Hart's company into launching a premature attack.
 In the face of the left horn's advance, the NNC fled, leaving their European officers and NCOs to make a fruitless stand before being swept aside.

 As soon as Hart and his men began firing, the camp prepared for defence, forming a hasty firing line.
 The naval contingent and two companies of Buffs with a Gatling gun and several 7-pounders moved up to the knoll, opening up across the advancing Zulu column.
 When the Zulus emerged from scrub and began their assault on the camp, they were subjected to massed fire from the flank and front; the Zulus wavered and then withdrew the way they had come.

 While the left horn was being repulsed, the rest of the Zulu impi appeared over the crest.
 The kraal was taken and switching their guns to concentrate on it, the British force that had attacked the flank of the left horn advanced up the slope and captured the kraal.
 This position allowed the British to move the Gatling gun onto the crest where its rapid fire soon drove the Zulus off the centre and left end of the ridge, as the British mounted troops came up the right-hand spur to complete the action.